 The date for Jalabhishek or Rudrabhishek on Falgun Maha Shivratri

-For Jalabhishek or Rudrabhishek, the auspicious time begins at night on Monday, Falgun Maas, and Mahashivratri on Wednesday, February 27, 2025.
+For Jalabhishek or Rudrabhishek, the auspicious time begins at night on Monday, Falgun Maas, and Maha Shivaratri on Wednesday, February 27, 2025.

 Devotees and Kanwariya, who carry Jal in Kanwar or holy pots for offering Jal to God Shiva, come from far-off places on their feet.